 Upon Notice to Proceed, the Contractor has the option of selecting the Begin Work date.
 Once selected, notify the Department in writing of the date selected at least two weeks prior to beginning work and provide a proposed project schedule.
 All work is to be completed by the specified contract completion date.
-The Contractor is allotted 180 calendar days once work begins to complete all work to safely reopen the structure with no lane closures.
-At a minimum, prior to reopening the lane to traffic, all strength requirements and curing for materials used shall be completed per Division 600 of the Standard Specifications.
+The Contractor is allotted 120 calendar days once the bridge is closed, and traffic is on the diversion to complete all work to safely reopen the structure with no lane closures.
+At a minimum, prior to reopening the bridge to traffic, all strength requirements and curing for materials used shall be completed per Division 600 of the Standard Specifications.
+Guardrail shall be installed to the satisfaction of the Engineer prior to reopening the bridge to traffic unless prior approval is obtained from the engineer for use of temporary railing.

-The Engineer will begin charging calendar days for a structure on the day the Contractor begins work, with the exception of placement of signs, regardless of holidays or seasonal weather limitations.
+The Engineer will begin charging calendar days for a structure on the day the Contractor closes the structure to traffic, regardless of holidays or seasonal weather limitations.